l3uddz/cloudplow/README.md

 `"service_account_path"`: Path that will be scanned for Google Drive service account keys (\*.json) to be used when performing upload operations.

   - This is currently not supported with sync operations.

-`"upstream_remotes"`: List of upstream remotes (crypt or union) that are going to get the Service Account rotation.

 ### Mover